khonsulabs/bonsaidb-www/content/blog/2022-06-14-acid-on-apple.md

-That puzzled me, because if both SQLite and Sediment are using the same synchronization primitives, how could the performance difference be inverted between the libraries by switching operating systems?
+That puzzled me, because if both SQLite and Sediment are using the same synchronization primitives, how could the performance difference be inverted between by switching operating systems?
 I decided to investigate how SQLite utilized `F_BARRIERFSYNC`.

 My first stop was the documentation.
 SQLite has a pragma to [enable `F_FULLFSYNC`][pragma-fullfsync], but I could not find any documentation talking